Battle of Sheikh Sa'ad: 7 January 1916

 By the end of the day, the right bank defenses were completely in the hands of the Kemball's brigade.
-With their flank now open to enfilading fire from machineguns and artillery on the right bank, the left bank defenses were now untenable.
+With their flank now open to enfilading fire from machine-guns and artillery on the right bank, the left bank defenses were now untenable.
 Through the night and the raid of the next day, the XIII Corps began withdrawing.
 It would retreat seven miles to positions being prepared at the Wadi, a tributary of the Tigris.
 On 9 January, the Tigris Corps would occupy the left bank positions.

 Aftermath

-The Tigris Corps had taken the position, but the cost of breaking through the Ottoman defenses had heavy.
+The Tigris Corps had taken the position, but the cost of breaking through the Ottoman defenses had heavy casualties.
 Aylmer's command suffered 1,962 dead and 2,300 wounded out of 13,300 men.
 The medical preparations for the relief force had been almost an afterthought.
 Most of the medical units attached to the Meerut Division were still working their way upriver or awaiting transport in Basra.

 At the time of the battle, the Tigris Corps had facilities to treat 250 wounded soldiers.
 By the end of 7 January 1916, the field ambulances were trying to deal with almost ten times that may.
 Some of the wounded had to wait as much as ten days before they were finally cleared through the field ambulances before being sent to the hospitals established downriver at Basra.